Murder of Rukhsana Naz: Legal proceedings

-Shakeela, Shazad and Iftikhar Naz stood trial at Nottingham Crown Court in May 1999, the trial lasted for two-and-a-half weeks.
+Shakeela, Shazad and Iftikhar Naz stood trial at Nottingham Crown Court in May 1999, the trial lasted for two and a half weeks.
 The key prosecution witnesses were Rukhsana's sister Safina, and Louise, the girlfriend of Iftikhar Naz.

 Shazad Naz's partial defence of provocation, on the basis of religious and cultural beliefs, was rejected and he and Shakeela Naz were convicted of murder and sentenced to life imprisonment on 25 May 1999.
 Iftikhar Naz was acquitted.

 In his sentencing remarks, Mr Justice Tucker stated:

-Shakeela Naz appealed against her conviction, this was duly dismissed on 23 March 2000.
+Shakeela Naz appealed against her conviction, which was dismissed on 23 March 2000.

-In 2007, she appealed against the minimum term set for her life sentence, this was also rejected and it was reaffirmed that she would serve a minimum term of 14 years.
+In 2007 Shakeela also appealed against the minimum term set for her life sentence, which was also rejected and it was reaffirmed that she would serve a minimum term of 14 years.
 When handing down his judgement, Mr Justice Grigson noted that the trial judge had recommended a minimum term of 17 years and that this had already been reduced by the Lord Chief Justice "expressly on the basis that her cultural background mitigated the criminality of her act".